 When opening WindRose.xls(m)file, Excel displays a security warning, asking whether or not to enable WindRose's macros.
 The software will run in both cases, but functionality is reduced with macros disabled.

 WindRose runs OK in both 32bit & 64bit versions of Windows.
 However, it fails to install in the 64bit versions of MS-Office (because of this Microsoft bug) and a workaround is currently investigated.
-Note also, that Microsoft recommends the 32bit Office versions for most users and this version is installed by default, even on 64-bit Windows operating systems.
+Note also, that Microsoft recommends the 32bit Office version for most users and this version is installed by default, even on 64-bit Windows operating systems.

 WindRose accepts a linear correction (y=a·x+b) for all channels (Table 3, Input Sheet).
 If no values are given there, it is assumed that a=1.0 and b=0.